 When the honest answer is no

-Edge treatment is not always the right call, and we will tell you straight.
-If sheets have already perforated, if corrosion has driven deep into the laps over large areas, or if the coating is failing across the whole sheet face rather than only the edges, coating those edges is money wasted on steel that is finished.
-For roofs that far gone around Portsmouth, the genuine options are replacement or over-roofing, and you will hear that from us after the survey, not after a coating has failed in the first hard winter.
+Edge treatment isn’t always the right call, and we’ll tell you straight.
+If sheets have already perforated, if corrosion has driven deep into the laps over big areas, or if the coating is failing across the whole sheet face rather than just the edges, coating those edges is money wasted on steel that’s finished.
+For roofs that far gone around Portsmouth, the real options are replacement or over-roofing, and you’ll hear that from us after the survey, not after a coating has failed in the first hard winter.

 A survey before a scope

-We start with a full roof survey, photographing the laps, edges, gutters, fixings and coating so the report reflects the true condition.
-Where salt and weather have tired the factory finish across the whole roof, treating the cut edges alongside a full roof coating in one visit usually makes the most sense, one access set-up and one finished roof.
-We are a South East based contractor and Portsmouth and the wider Hampshire coast are firmly within our regular working area.
-Send through the building details and we will book a date to survey it.
+We start with a full roof survey, photographing the laps, edges, gutters, fixings and coating so the report truly reflects the condition.
+Where salt and weather have tired the factory finish across the whole roof, treating the cut edges alongside a full roof coating in one visit usually makes the most sense.
+One access set-up, one finished roof.
+We’re a South East based contractor and Portsmouth and the wider Hampshire coast are firmly within our regular working area.
+Send through the building details and we’ll book a date to survey it.